VIP-SMUR/vip-smur.github.io/docs/index.md

 ## 📝 The Problem

-Critics of sustainability often argue that the concept falls short of making a lasting impact, focusing on maintaining the status quo rather than regenerating systems.
-In this course, we aim to build tools that not only address the environmental and economic aspects of sustainability but also empower to regenerate urban systems with society in mind.
-This is not only a technological pursuit; our aim is not to build tech for tech’s sake.
-Instead, we aim to amplify the societal perspective of sustainability.
+Sustainability critics argue that the concept merely maintains the status quo rather than fostering true regeneration.
+Our course challenges this view by developing software tools that go beyond environmental and economic concerns to regenerate urban systems with a focus of empowering the community and decision-makers themselves.

-Our models will redefine urban decision-making by empowering urban decision-makers to test interventions in real time.
-By letting all stakeholders partake in urban decision-making, we make the concept of regenerative cities tangible, actionable, and inclusive.
-The models developed will relate to topics including but not limited to:
+Our models will help strengthen urban decision-making, enabling real-time testing of interventions.
+By involving all stakeholders, we make regenerative cities tangible, actionable, and inclusive.
+Our work will address:

 - Air quality / pollution / natural ventilation potential
 - Microclimate assessment (outdoor thermal comfort, heat islands)